PVLI-25-26/PVLI-Project/GDD/Internal Technical Document/Room and dungeon editor.md

 ### Adding Billboards
 To add a **billboard** to a room, go to the **Obstacles** layer.
 Now you can open the `Templates` folder and drag the `BillboardTemplate.tx` template to the map.

 Now you just need to specify the *identifier* of the **billboard** to make sure the game knows what obstacle you are trying to instance.
 Enter the *identifier* in the `Class` property of the object created.
+You can enter multiple *identifiers* separated by **spaces** to spawn any of the entities randomly.

 *identifiers* of billboards are defined in their `JSON` file at `src/configs/obstacles-config.json`.
 ![[Screenshot from 2025-11-24 23-04-04.png]]